Particular/Particular.LicensingComponent.Report/README.md

 ### Particular.LicensingComponent.Report nuget

-To deploy a new version of the nuget package, tag the master branch with a new version number.
+To deploy a new version of the nuget package, tag the main branch with a new version number.

 ## Environment variables